EduardoBDonovan/simon_game_prework/README.md

 One of the optional features was to create a pattern that would change each time the game is played.
 I knew I had to use the Math.random() function, I just didn't know exactly how to implement it.
 So, I went to StackOverflow.
 I found the syntax for an array filled with random numbers each time the game starts.
 There was a problem with the code from StackOverflow, however.
 It used the indeces from 0-3.
 This is not what I needed, so I knew I had to change it so that it read "Math.random() \* 4 + 1 )" which eliminated the possibility of a zero.
 Overall, I did not encounter too many challenges in developing this project.
 It was a great refresher back into HTML, CSS, and Javascript after studying Java, C, and C++ for classes at SDSU.
-I found a lot of similarities between the languages, and am excited to see the more difficult side of the Big 3 Web-design languages.
+I found a lot of similarities between the languages, and I am excited to see the more difficult side of the Big 3 Web-design languages.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)